 We have covered a lot of things in this article.
 We have come to know about the differences between peafowls, peacocks, and peahens.
 Peacocks are more beautiful and have huge colorful tail feathers which makes them more attractive.
 The vast feathers help them to attract their mate during the mating season.

-We also came to know the reason behind Why Peacock Spread Their Feathers.
+We also came to know the reason Why Peacock Spread Their Feathers.
 We have also come to know other facts about peacocks and their food habits, lifespans, and many more.